Sigmmma/c20/src/content/h1/guides/skyboxes/readme.md

 # Prerequisites
 {% alert %}
-If you are new to Halo 1 modding and need a primer on the general asset-creation workflow, see [Introduction to Halo 1 modding](~intro-to-h1-modding).
+If you are new to Halo modding and need a primer on the general asset-creation workflow, see [mod tools](~general/mod-tools).
 [Basic Blender knowledge](~blender#usage-basics) is also needed.
 {% /alert %}

 To complete this guide you will need: